ost-cas-fee-adv-22-23/design-system-component-library-musketeers/README.md

 ### Agile Board

 This is our Trello Board for this project.
-We've added a plugin, so every ticket will get an ID which we are refering too for branch names and commit messages. https://trello.com/b/BK3h5ADR/mumble
+We've added a plugin, so every ticket will get an ID which we are refering to for branch names and commit messages. https://trello.com/b/BK3h5ADR/mumble

 ### General variable naming conventions

-We keep our variable names in the line of the Kettanaito Naming Cheat-Sheet.
+We stay in line with Ketta Naito's Naming Cheat-Sheet.
 Comprehensive language-agnostic guidelines on variables naming: https://github.com/kettanaito/naming-cheatsheet

 ### Branch naming

 Our workflow is loosely based on Git-Flow.
-We have a develop and main branch. our feature branches are based on the develop branch.
+We have a develop and a main branch.
+Our feature branches are based on the develop branch.
 The pattern for naming a branch is: {ticket-id}-{short}-{topic}-{title}
 If there is no ticket, it's possible to use "0" for the id.